autopulated/busybot/readme.md

 ```

 ## Background
-Busyboy is an implementation of a more general version of the proof of work
+Busybot is an implementation of a more general version of the proof of work
 scheme used by kCTF
 (https://github.com/google/kctf/blob/v1/docker-images/challenge/pow.py), to
 impose expensive work on pesky bots before serving their requests.